Chad Griffin: Other LGBT-related activism

 Logo of the Human Rights Campaign.
 Griffin became its president in 2012.

-In 2012, Griffin was selected to succeed Joe Solmonese as president of the Human Rights Campaign, the largest LGBT advocacy and political lobbying organization in the United States.
-His appointment was well received by many in the LGBT community, including Cleve Jones, R. Clarke Cooper, and Transgender Law Center executive director Masen Davis.
+In 2012, Griffin was selected to succeed Joe Solmonese as president of the Human Rights Campaign, the largest LGBTQ advocacy and political lobbying organization in the United States.
+His appointment was well received by many in the LGBTQ community, including Cleve Jones, R. Clarke Cooper, and Transgender Law Center executive director Masen Davis.
 Griffin assumed his new role on June 11, 2012.
 Griffin left his role as HRC's president in 2019 and was succeeded by Alphonso David.

 In May 2012, Griffin asked a question which, in part, led Vice President Joe Biden to publicly share his support for same-sex marriage.
-In a May 2012 Meet the Press appearance, Biden recounted that, at a private dinner with LGBT campaign donors, he had been asked "How do you feel about us?"
+In a May 2012 Meet the Press appearance, Biden recounted that, at a private dinner with LGBTQ campaign donors, he had been asked "How do you feel about us?"
 The dinner was being held at the home of a gay couple and their two children, and Biden told the parents: "I wish everybody could see this.
 All you got to do is look in the eyes of those kids.
 And no one can wonder... whether or not they are cared for and nurtured and loved and reinforced.
 And folks, what's happening is, everybody is beginning to see it."
 Barack Obama announced his own support a few days later, becoming the first sitting United States president to do so.

-Griffin was one of several executive producers of the 2009 documentary Outrage, which investigated allegations of homosexuality among a series of political figures who had worked against LGBT rights.
+Griffin was one of several executive producers of the 2009 documentary Outrage, which investigated allegations of homosexuality among a series of political figures who had worked against LGBTQ rights.
 Griffin was selected to help raise funds for its production.